WGBH/AAPB2/app/views/override/legal/tou.md

 the Site.
 WGBH reserves the right to review any User Generated Content that is or becomes available on the Site.
-WGBH also reserves the right to refuse to post, to redact, edit or to move or remove any User Generated Content that is, in WGBH’s sole discretion, unacceptable, undesirable, or in violation of these Terms.
+WGBH also reserves the right to refuse to post, to redact, edit or to move or remove any User Generated Content that is, in WGBH's sole discretion, unacceptable, undesirable, or in violation of these Terms.
 However, WGBH has no obligation to exercise such reservations of rights by WGBH and is not responsible for any failure or delay in removing such material.